Scripture: Luke 2:1–7

 They say, there’s no place like home for the holidays.

-But with the anticipation of family coming to stay and scrambling to pull it all together, or you having to stay with your family on that pullout coach with that uncomfortable bar right in the middle of your back or that blow up mattress that always deflates in the middle of the night, the endless list of gifts to shop for, and just wanting your kids or yourself to stay off the “naughty” list for once, it’s sometimes difficult to believe that there really is no place like home for the holidays.
+For some of you, despite the anticipation of family coming to stay and scrambling to pull it all together, or you staying with your family on that pullout couch with that uncomfortable bar right in the middle of your back or that blow up mattress that always deflates in the middle of the night, you know that there really is no place like home for the holidays and you are eagerly awaiting to be with family.

 So today, we are beginning a series entitled Home for Christmas and on this first Sunday of Advent, the Sunday of hope, I can’t help but think about those who don’t have a home for Christmas.